junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 # Reference Use Cases
-This section covers generic use cases that demonstrate Multi Verifier applicability, independent of specific solutions.
+This section covers generic use cases that demonstrate the applicability of Multi Verifier, regardless of specific solutions.
-The purpose is to provide motivation for various aspects of the architecture presented in this document.
+Its purpose is to motivate various aspects of the architecture presented in this document.
-Many other use cases exist; this document does not contain a complete list.
+There are many other use cases; this document does not contain a complete list.

 ## Verification of Devices containing heterogenous components
-A typical Device contains not only a traditional Central Processing Unit (CPU), but also heterogeneous acceleration components (GPU, NPU, TPU, etc) from different suppliers, to acheive a specific purpose.
+A device may contain a central processing unit (CPU), as well as heterogeneous acceleration components (such as GPUs, NPUs and TPUs) from different suppliers.

-For example, either to speed up the processing or to assist in AI Inference.
-The trustworthiness assessment of the Device requires trust in all these individual components.
+These components can be used to speed up processing or assist with AI inference.
+Trustworthiness assessment of the device requires trust in all of these components.
-However, the Verifier for each type of component may be deployed by each vendor separately, and these vendors may prefer to keep the Attestation Verification inputs or the Verification algorithm separate and isolated from other Verifiers in the eco-system, due to business concerns, such as complexity or cost.
+However, due to business concerns such as scalability, complexity and cost of infrastructure, the Verifier for each type of component may be deployed separately by each vendor.

-When these Verifiers operate in concert, they need to interact with each other and hence needs to understand the topology and need to inter work using standardised protocols, for example to receive partial Evidence, specific to the relevant component or convey partial Attestation Results for the component.
+When these Verifiers operate together, they must interact with each other, understand the topology and interoperate using standardised protocols.
+For instance, they may need to exchange partial Evidence relating to the relevant component or partial Attestation Results for it.

 Attester: A Device having multiple components